 “With ‘120 Years,’ Scott Lewis’ Story Revisited”

-Director, DP, Editor
+Co-Director, DP, Editor

 Matt Nadel is a film director and editor from South Florida.
 His recent work, including the short film Runaway, has been showcased by New York Times OpDocs, the Rhode Island International Film Festival, and the Los Angeles Cinefest.
 Matt is currently studying at Yale University and was named a Burt Reynolds Scholar in Film and a National YoungArts Winner in Cinematic Arts.
 Matt also works with nonprofit organizations focused on immigration, education, and LGBTQ+ rights.

-Co-Creator, DP, Editor
+Co-Director, DP, Editor

 Lukas Cox is a writer/director and cinematographer from Amherst, MA, currently completing his senior year at Yale University.
 His extensive work in documentary film encompasses a series of projects with director Joshua Rofé and producer Jordan Peele, most recently including the upcoming Amazon docuseries Lorena.
 His work has been showcased at the Traverse City Film Festival and the Coolidge Corner Theatre Foundation.
 He is a recipient of the Joseph Maddy Award in Filmmaking from the Interlochen Center for the Arts.